LinuxForHealth/hl7v2-fhir-converter/README.md

 ### Structure of a resource template
 Resource template represents a [FHIR resource](https://hl7.org/FHIR/resourcelist.html).
 In order to generate a resource, a resource template for that resource should exist in this location: master/src/main/resources/resource.
 The resource template defines list of fields and a way to extract values for each of these fields.
-The extraction logic for each field can be defined by using expressions.
-This component supports 4 different type of expressions.

 Sample resource template:
 ```yml